shaunblair/RethinkCodeChallenge/README.md

 - In terminal, CD into web directory, run npm install to download required packages.
 - CD into the API directory, and run dotnet restore from package manager console.
 - Run dotnet ef database update to apply necessary migrations and create Sqlite database.
+- [Note] You may need to run dotnet build or restart VS to get the SQLite database to attach.
 - Run dotnet run to start the API server.
 - CD back into web and run ng serve to start the application.